pluggdapps/tayra/docs/directives.rst

 In Tayra, templates can be stacked on a base template by inheriting them, which enables designers to abstract and organize their templates in more interesting ways.
-This section explains the syntax of **@inherit** directive to declare template inheritance, more details on how inheritance works can be found `here <./template_layout.html>`_.
+This section explains the syntax of **@inherit** directive to declare template inheritance, find `more details <./template_layout.html>`_ on how inheritance works.

 .. code-block:: ttl